coleifer/peewee/docs/peewee/database.rst

 Creating a database connection and tables
 -----------------------------------------

-While it is not necessary to explicitly connect to the database before using it, managing connections explicitly is a good practice.
+While it is not necessary to explicitly connect to the database before using it, **managing connections explicitly is a good practice**.
 This way if the connection fails, the exception can be caught during the *connect* step, rather than some arbitrary time later when a query is executed.
+Furthermore, if you're using a :ref:`connection pool <pool>`, it is actually necessary to call :py:meth:`~Database.connect` and :py:meth:`~Database.close` to ensure connections are recycled correctly.

+For web-apps you will typically open a connection when a request is started and close it when the response is delivered:

 .. code-block:: python

-    >>> database = SqliteDatabase('my_app.db')
+    database = SqliteDatabase('my_app.db')

+    def before_request_handler():
-    >>> database.connect()
+        database.connect()

+    def after_request_handler():
+        database.close()

 To use this database with your models, set the ``database`` attribute on an inner :ref:`Meta <model-options>` class: